Banff has a new and unique sightseeing tour complete with vintage-styled open top coaches and tour guides in period costumes. Fun for all ages!

 Know Before You Go

-Masks are required until further notice.
-I also recommend bringing a jacket as it can get chilly in the mountains!
-The top of the bus is usually open, but if the weather is bad, a glass roof will be put on for your comfort.
+I recommend bringing a jacket as it can get chilly in the mountains!
+The top of the bus is usually open, but if the weather is bad, a canvas roof (or glass roof in winter) will be put on for your comfort.

 This story was written in partnership with Pursuit, but all words and opinions are my own (as usual).